canvace/canvace.github.com/tutorials/init.md

 Notice that the `complete` callback gets passed a `Canvace.Stage` instance representing the stage it just loaded.
 This object will be useful later for retrieving different kinds of information related to the stage, e.g. the entities or the tile map.

 As soon as the game information has been stored inside Canvace, it's time to render the stage into the canvas.
 For this purpose, line 15 initializes the render loop: here we can control the periodical rendering of the stage inside the canvas.
 The parameters `animator` and `eventLoop.loop` define what happens to the scene between two consecutive renderings.
-In particular, the `eventLoop.loop` function runs the game logic: it moves the characters, manages collisions and state transitions.
+In particular, the `eventLoop.loop` function runs the game logic: it moves the characters, managing collisions and state transitions.
 The `animator` is a Canvace class for animations which is described in more details in the pathfinding chapter.

 At line 16, the `run()` method starts the rendering, and the stage is finally displayed.